 The Microsoft Surface Pro is a hybrid laptop institution.
 It was, and is, one of the few successful attempts to make a Windows PC that is also a tablet.

 This eighth-generation Microsoft Surface Pro 8 does not mess with the formula too much from the previous Surface Pro 7.
-As in previous years, we see design refinements and performance bumps in-line with whatever Intel has done with its latest chipsets.
-However, the changes this year are pretty significant for real-world use.
+As with previous Surfaces, we see design refinements and performance bumps in-line with whatever Intel has done with its latest chipsets.
+However, the changes this time are pretty significant for real-world use.

 The Microsoft Surface Pro is finally a pretty decent little gaming machine, if you keep your expectations realistic, we get a slightly larger display without an increase in bulk and the stylus is slicker than ever before.

 You have to pay for it, though.
-The Microsoft Surface Pro 8 starts at £899, but the cheapest one you should actually buy costs £989.
-A 128GB SSD won’t cut it.
-The keyboard and stylus add £260 to that, and upgrades to the RAM and storage do not come cheap.
-Our review setup costs a purse-busting £1610.
+The Microsoft Surface Pro 8 starts at $899/£899, but the cheapest one you should actually buy costs more – A 128GB SSD won’t cut it.
+The keyboard and stylus add a chunk to that, and upgrades to the RAM and storage do not come cheap.
+Our review setup is almost double the starting price.
 For this money, you want it to be the only PC you need, so make sure you’re OK with a battery that probably won’t last all day.

 Already know about the Surface Pro line?
 You can skip the next few lines of this review, but let’s not assume everyone is clued up on the Microsoft line-up.